-Since the first peer-to-peer (P2P) financing platform was launched in 2016, the industry has witnessed healthy growth under the watch of the Securities Commission Malaysia (SC).
-The Covid-19 pandemic has, suffice to say, thrown the industry off course.
+Since the first peer-to-peer (P2P) financing platform was launched in 2016, the alternative investments industry has witnessed healthy growth under the watch of the Securities Commission Malaysia (SC).
+The COVID-19 pandemic has, suffice to say, thrown the industry off course.

 “Over the medium and longer term, we are hopeful the pandemic could even serve as a catalyst to spur the next wave of digitalisation of businesses across the economy as well as the emergence of new digital business models, which will benefit the P2P financing industry given its digital focus,” he opines.